serverless/serverless/docs/providers/aws/guide/serverless.yml.md

   # Function environment variables
   environment:
     APP_ENV_VARIABLE: FOOBAR
-  # Duration for CloudWatch log retention (default: forever)
+  # Duration for CloudWatch log retention (default: forever).
+  # Can be overridden for each function separately inside the functions block, see below on page.
   # Valid values: https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-logs-loggroup.html
   logRetentionInDays: 14
   # Policy defining how to monitor and mask sensitive data in CloudWatch logs